mrfearless/ListViewSubItemEdit/README.md

     include ListViewSubItemEdit.inc
     includelib ListViewSubItemEdit.lib
 ```
+## How to use

-For example of usage see the ListViewSubItemEdit.inc file or download the LVSIETest RadASM Project
+See the Wiki entry [here](https://github.com/mrfearless/ListViewSubItemEdit/wiki/How-To-Use) or see the ListViewSubItemEdit.inc file, or download the LVSIETest RadASM test project

 ## Sites of interest